BrendanGasparin/100-days-of-code-2022/log.md

 **Thoughts:** Another day where I spent the bare minimum time coding and gained no progress on The Odin Project.
 It is a Saturday, though.

 **Link(s) to work:** [brendangasparin.com](https://brendangasparin.com)

+### Day 10: September 19, 2021

+**Today's Progress:** Worked on [personal website](https://brendangasparin.com).
+Incorporated touch screen controls and content scrolling on a central div element while the header and footer of the page remain stationary.
+Played [Flexbox Froggy](https://flexboxfroggy.com/).

+**Thoughts:** Sunday.
+Spent most of the day with the family.
+Watch the rest of the videos at [What the Flexbox?!](https://flexbox.io).
+Working through the rest of The Odin Project's Flexbox material so I can get started on the landing page project.

+**Link(s) to work:** [brendangasparin.com](https://brendangasparin.com)